Xenorf/SPL_compiler/README.md

 ## How to use and how it works

 There are multiple things you can do with this repository, **compile.sh** regroup all of them so I'll link the associated commands in each section.
+Each section also contains a diagram to explain what the command does.

 ### Lexer
 The lexer can be used to print the tokens of the source program recognized by the compiler.